CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 1) Initial macro model parameters (from CG training simulations)
    1) MuMMI takes radial distribution functions (RDFs) from analysis of the Martini MD CG force field parameters and converts them to free-energy functionals that the macro model needs
    2) Also needed from the CG simulations: lipid self-diffusion coefficients to get the mobility parameters for the macro model; potentials of mean force; direct correlation function; self-diffusion coefficients; protein diffusivity; initial protein conformations (this requires 30 CG MD simulations of standard patch size)
-2) Ensure the CG (and macro) simulations are stable
+2) Stable CG (and macro) simulations
 3) Pre-training of model for encoding lipid configurations
 4) Protein density on membrane
 5) Initial library of protein conformations to sample from during CG simulations
 6) Working Martini parameter set, structures of the proteins and lipids
-7) Other physical parameters such as CG setup pull-protein-to-membrane speed, cut-off radii, etc.
+7) Other physical parameters such as CG setup pull-protein-to-membrane speed, cut-off radii, and so on
-8) Optimization of analysis routines so that using 3 CPU cores for each simulation it can keep up with the frequency of incoming frames from ddcMD
+8) Optimization of analysis routines so that using three CPU cores for each simulation it can keep up with the frequency of incoming frames from ddcMD
 9) Crystal structure of active proteins in the lipid membrane context
 10) Required experimental measurements
 11) Biologically relevant membrane compositions and test of its stability in both models
-12) Preparation of the lipid bilayer, e.g., lipid spacing in each leaflet
+12) Preparation of the lipid bilayer, such as lipid spacing in each leaflet
-13) Modeled and optimized (minimized + equilibrated) protein
+13) Modeled and optimized (minimized and equilibrated) protein
 14) CG beads version of the protein structure calculated using martinize.py
 15) CG-modeled/parametrized protein with all sanity checks
-16) "Extensive sets of CG simulations that
+16) "Extensive sets of CG simulations that perform the following actions:
-     1) validate the behavior of mixed lipid systems with and without RAS, as well as to
+     1) validate the behavior of mixed lipid systems with and without RAS
-     2) provide input parameters for the macro model" resulting in "preliminary CG simulation data" or "CG MD Martini parameterization simulations" or "training data"
+     2) provide input parameters for the macro model" resulting in "preliminary CG simulation data", "CG MD Martini parameterization simulations", or "training data"

-    These result in these parameters to the macro model:
+    These result in the following parameters to the macro model:
       1) diffusion coefficients for the different lipids
       2) diffusion coefficients for RAS in the two different orientational states
       3) lipid-lipid correlation functions